-One of the most common examples of waste in the freight industry occurs when truckers drive empty, typically because there are no nearby loads for the driver to pick up that are headed in the same direction as the driver.
+One of the most common examples of waste in the freight industry occurs when truckers drive empty, typically because there are no nearby loads available from load boards for the driver to pick up that are headed in the same direction as the driver.
 In the freight industry, these miles are referred to as empty miles, non-revenue miles or deadhead miles.

 Regardless of how they are labeled, these miles mean that drivers are not earning money for being on the road and the economy at large pays more to move goods.
 Carriers account for their own expectations for empty miles when deciding how much they charge for any particular load, so everyone from shippers down to end consumers — and, of course, the environment — ultimately pay the cost of empty miles.